dholt/slurm-gpu/README.md

 $ srun --gres=gpu:1 nvidia-smi
 ```

+In order to enforce proper CPU:GPU affinity (i.e. for performance reasons), use the flag `--gres-flags=enforce-binding`

+> --gres-flags=enforce-binding
+If set, the only CPUs available to the job will be those bound to the selected GRES (i.e. the CPUs identified in the gres.conf file will be strictly enforced rather than advisory).
+This option may result in delayed initiation of a job.
+For example a job requiring two GPUs and one CPU will be delayed until both GPUs on a single socket are available rather than using GPUs bound to separate sockets, however the application performance may be improved due to improved communication speed.
+Requires the node to be configured with more than one socket and resource filtering will be performed on a per-socket basis.
+This option applies to job allocations.

 ### Kernel configuration

 Using memory cgroups to restrict jobs to allocated memory resources requires setting kernel parameters